Catholic Schoolhouse Tour 1: Week 7

-- Write a newpaper article about the Louisiana Purchase this week.
-Include what it is, where it is, who was involved, how much it cost (total $ and $/acre) and any other interesting information your students learn.
+- Write a newspaper article about the Louisiana Purchase this week.
+Include what it is, where it is, who was involved, how much it cost (total $ and $/acre), and any other interesting information your students learn.
 Make sure you draw a picture!
 You can use this printable or your own paper:

 - Check out the Johnny Appleseed essay and craft Blog Post!

 - Did you build a birdfeeder in Week 4?
 Is it still there?
 If it is, and if you have some bird visitors take some pictures of them.
-Print the pictures and then try you hand at drawing them.
+Print the pictures and then try your hand at drawing them.
 JJ Audubon drew hundreds of birds from all over the country.
-Draw the birds of your own backyard and color them in with colored pencils, water colors or oil pastels.
+Draw the birds of your own backyard and color them in with colored pencils, watercolors or oil pastels.

 Here is a how-to-draw birds guide for your students to use (I think he does a nice job in this how-to):

 - This quarter students start learning about U.S. states and capitals!
 In 1997, President Bill Clinton authorized the US to mint special quarters honoring each state.
 For 9 years in a row, 5 new state quarters were released each year.
 The backs of these quarters have pictures that are representative of that state either in history, symbolism, geography, etc. It’s a great and fun collection that your students can start this quarter of the school year!
 You can simply collect them into a nice container or you can purchase a book or album for them.
 I really like this one: